Digital-Media/HagenbergThesis/README.md

 ### Checkout

 To open a sample document on your own computer use the appropriate **download** (ZIP) link in the table below.
-Make sure you have a recent LaTeX environment installed locally.
 Unzip the downloaded archive to a suitable location and open the `main.tex` file in your TeX editor.
+Make sure you have a recent LaTeX environment installed.

-### Online usage (Overleaf)
+### Online usage (single-click authoring)

 The sample documents can also be used in online mode without having to install LaTeX on your own computer.
 Use the **create** links in the table below to open the document on **[Overleaf](https://www.overleaf.com/)**.